bit-kitty/Coursera-IBM-Data-Science/index.md

     <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh-Esri-Segs.png?raw=true" width="425">
         <p align="center"><sub>Manhattan (NYC) has basically two main segments</sub></p></td>
     </tr></table></center>

+One other thing to consider is that the individuals here in Phoenix may not be as avid Foursquare users to check-in everywhere they go either.
+Given the amount of traveling by car versus public transportation like the metro in NYC, individuals are less likely to always be glued to their phones to be mindful of using the Foursquare app if at all.
+Therefore, inherent biases and flaws already exist with the venue visitation data and could partially contribute to difficulties of breaking up the neighborhood groups.
+The variety of neighborhoods in Maricopa and the complexity of the make up did require a lot more data and processing time to drill in and test different approaches for a more informed study.

 Cluster 2 for Maricopa showed some promising indications for providing services that would cater to younger, career-focused professionals with a busy lifestyle.
 Perhaps busines service around health and fitness or special quality dry cleaning services would support an active, on-the-go lifestyle for these individuals.
 With the lack of publicly available data readily available for the Phoenix neighborhoods, these opportunity suggestions are not fail proof.
 A lot of time was spent on manual collections of the minimal additional data points used to supplement the Foursquare venue data in the study.
 In future work, information that can programmatically be retrieved from paid platforms would be much more fruitful in conducting this type of work.